 The Teebird3 – An Evolution of the Teebird

 In terms of its flight path, this disc flies straight and comes with a slight reliable fade towards the end of the flight.
-It also offers versatility in using both the forehand and the backhand and offers too much glide for any player looking to pound it down the fairway.
-This disc is also impressive for giving players control when hitting the tunnel if you play many wooded courses.
+It also offers versatility in using both the forehand and the backhand and offers enough glide for any player looking to pound it down the fairway.
+This disc is also impressive for giving players control when hitting the tunnel shots, if you play many wooded courses.

 What’s the Difference Between the Two?

-Selecting between the two discs will all depend on your needs and preference.
+Selecting between the two discs will depend on your needs and preference.
 For me, I prefer the teebird3 because it’s flatter and less glidey.
 I have trusted the disc in different conditions, such as when it is windy where I want more reliability and beef in the shots.
 In the headwind, I can control the disc with ease.

 Comparing the Teebird with the Other Popular Drivers